trangle1302/cancer-tissue-segmentation/README.md

 https://camelyon17.grand-challenge.org/Data/

-Phase 3: Model implementation (2 weeks, meeting: 14/3/2019)
+Phase 3: Model implementation (2 weeks, meeting: 15/3/2019)
-(Continute) Literature study of available methods -> written report (all 3) Publish augmentation and model (nasnet, try other architectures as well) on github (Trang) Code review (Reda&Ethan)
-Segmentation with lesion annotation: one of the winner's solutions (1 in 3 publications provided) Weakly labeled semantic segmentation (binary label): Attention net, Unet
+(Continute) Literature study of available methods -> written report (all 3) Publish augmentation and model (nasnet, try other architectures as well) on github (Trang) Code review (Reda&Ethan, delayed to next stage after the code pipeline is more complete) Segmentation with lesion annotation: one of the winner's solutions (1 in 3 publications provided) Weakly labeled semantic segmentation (binary label): Attention net, Unet

+Next meeting 29/3/2019
+Trang: implement more models, try MCOF if possible, put comments into code for review later
+Ethan: Combining the 3 literature review into final report format, download images from kaggle and upload into google drive for Colab
+Reda: investigate the possibility of using Nextflow to elevate the multiple model ensemble later

 Phase 4: Data analysis, report writing (3 weeks, meeting: )
 Report: